-It’s taken me some time to realise that this is me.
+It’s taken me some time to realize that this is me.
 All these strategies are what I need, but it isn’t necessarily what other people need.
 Why I am charged with so much emotion I have no idea.
 It’s an unbeatable force.
 I do what I want when I want to because fighting against such an energy is exhausting.
 I write prolifically when I’m driven by emotion.
-I make crazy piece of art at one in the morning when I am caught in something I just cannot not be.
+And, I make crazy pieces of art at one in the morning when I am caught in something I just cannot not be.

 Other people put much more weight on rationality and predicting results.
 Dreading the worst they fear to trust.
 There are choices made and decisions taken.
 Sometimes I wish I could take the reins in this way.
 Then I see the outcomes of such control and I wonder if maybe that’s not what I’d want at all.
 It would be being someone I’m not.